Gladstone Regional Council area

 Local workers - Qualifications - All industries

-In Gladstone Regional Council area, the male workforce has a higher proportion with tertiary qualifications compared to the Construction male workforce.
+In Gladstone Regional Council area, the male workforce has a lower proportion with University qualifications compared to Construction.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.

 The level of qualifications in a workforce relate to a number of factors including:

 - The age of the workforce;

 - The skill and qualification level required to enter an industry;

 - The professional or working ambitions of people (to seek education as youth or retraining as adults);

 - The opportunities afforded to people to continue studying beyond compulsory schooling.